eyupbarlas/Capstone-Project-HCL-Collabera/README.md

 ## About Project
+  ***Work on progress***.
 This project is a web application contains a chatbot with login, registration and dashboard options.
 The user will register and login to the application.
 If the user's role is "ADMIN", user will have special access to the dashboard.
 After user logs in, user will be able to chat with chatbot.
 Chatbot has sample questions and answers ready-to-go in the MySQL database.
 All of the conversations will also be saved into MySQL database and if user has "ADMIN" role, user will have access to see the chat history with timestamps.
   Project is built on 3 different microservices and an API Gateway.
 They are WebsiteService, APIService and EurekaServerService.
 They all deal with different requirements of the project and with this architecture, we avoid monolithic development.
   * Website Service will provide necessary routing between HTML pages and Spring Security login control and session mechanisms.
 The database entities, repositories and services are hold here.
   * API Service will provide(addition to same items in Website Service) API security configurations with JWT Tokens.